-- 1. Exclusion of the public should be ordered only if alternative measures would not suffice. - 2.
-The grounds for holding a hearing (or part of a hearing) in private are as follows: - a) publicity would defeat the object of the hearing; or - b) the case involves matters relating to national security; or - c) it involves especially confidential information (including information relating to personal financial matters, and commercially sensitive information) and publicity would cause damage; or - d) a private hearing is necessary to protect the interests of any child or vulnerable person; or - e) it is otherwise necessary in the interests of justice on such grounds as public safety, public order, personal safety, privacy or family life - 3.
-An application must be made to the Tribunal in writing before the hearing date with full reasons and supporting argument.
-A copy of the application must be served on the other party or parties, who may make representations to the President.
+- 1) The general rule is that "all hearings must be held in public" (Reg.
+31(1), Procedure Regulations) unless there is an exceptional reason to depart from that practice.
+The Tribunal in dealing with cases in line with the overriding objective will hold its proceedings in environments that are accessible to the public (including remote hearings) unless there is an exceptional reason not to do so. - 2) Exclusion of the public should be ordered only if alternative measures would not suffice. - 3) The grounds for holding a hearing (or part of a hearing) in private are as follows: - a) publicity would defeat the object of the hearing; or - b) the case involves matters relating to national security; or - c) it involves especially confidential information (including information relating to personal financial matters, and commercially sensitive information) and publicity would cause damage; or - d) a private hearing is necessary to protect the interests of any child or vulnerable person; or - e) it is otherwise necessary in the interests of justice on such grounds as public safety, public order, personal safety, privacy or family life - 4) An application must be made to the Tribunal in writing before the hearing date with full reasons and supporting argument.
+A copy of the application must be served on the other party or parties, who may make representations to the Tribunal.

-- 4. Where an application is made orally at the hearing, the appeal will normally be adjourned and the party advised of the proper procedure, unless the panel is of the view that the application is entirely without merit and is being used merely to delay proceedings and secure an adjournment. - 5.
-Applications will be determined by the President, a Vice-President or a Senior Member. - 6.
-A Direction to exclude must be clear as to who is and is not permitted to appear. - 7.
-The decision will normally be made public even if the hearing has been held in private. - 8.
-Any published report of a case may be redacted in light of any decision made under this procedure.
+- 5) Where an application is made orally at the hearing, the appeal will normally be adjourned and the party advised of the proper procedure, unless the panel is of the view that the application is entirely without merit and is being used merely to delay proceedings and secure an adjournment. - 6) Applications will be determined by the President, a Vice-President or a Senior Member. - 7) A direction to exclude must be clear as to who is and is not permitted to appear. - 8) The decision will normally be made public even if the hearing has been held in private. - 9) Any published report of a case may be redacted in light of any decision made under this procedure.